grafana/mimir/docs/sources/operating-grafana-mimir/configure-tracing.md

 1. Set the `JAEGER_AGENT_HOST` environment variable in all components to point to the Jaeger agent.
 1. Enable sampling in the appropriate components:
-   - The Ingester and Ruler self-initiate traces and should have sampling explicitly enabled.
+   - The ingester and ruler self-initiate traces and should have sampling explicitly enabled.
    - Sampling for the distributor and query-frontend can be enabled in Grafana Mimir or in an upstream service.